dan-fritchman/Hdl21/readme.md

 ### (System)Verilog, VHDL, other Existing Dedicated HDLs

-The industry's primary, 80s-born digital HDLs Verilog and VHDL have more of the good stuff we want here - notably a more reasonable level of parametrization.
-And they have the desirable trait of being primary input to the core EDA tools.
+The industry's primary, 80s-born digital HDLs Verilog and VHDL have more of the good stuff we want here - notably an open, text-based format, and a more reasonable level of parametrization.
+And they have the desirable trait of being primary input to the EDA industry's core tools.
 They nonetheless lack the levels of programmability present here.
 And they generally require one of those EDA tools to execute and do, well, much of anything.
 Parsing and manipulating them is well-reknowned for requiring a high pain tolerance.
 Again Hdl21 sees these as export formats.

 ### Chisel